ttatsato/ttatsato/README.md

 ## Hi there 👋

-I'm Tatsu, a software developer based in Japan, native Japanese speaker, writing code mostly in TypeScript, Rust, and Python.
+I'm Tatsu, a software developer based in Japan, a native Japanese speaker, and I write code mostly in TypeScript, Rust, and Python.
 I want to work around the world and collaborate with people from different cultures.
+Feel free to reach out anytime or leave a reaction on any of my public repositories — it's always welcome!

 ### Tech Stack